Facial Injury During Motorcycle Accidents

 Although DOT-approved helmets have been shown to reduce the risk of facial injuries among riders and passengers (and they are required under Massachusetts law), the failure to wear one won’t necessarily exempt you from collecting compensation for these injuries from negligent motorists or third parties.

-At The Law Offices of Jeffrey S. Glassman, our Boston motorcycle injury attorneys have a thorough understanding of state statute and common law precedent when it comes to recovery of damages for facial injuries following a collision.
-We recognize that while life may never again be quite the same, you deserve the opportunity to have the best chance of healing and putting such injuries behind you.Facial Injuries Associated with Motorcycle Accidents
+At Jeffrey Glassman Injury Lawyers, our Boston motorcycle injury attorneys have a thorough understanding of state statute and common law precedent when it comes to recovery of damages for facial injuries following a collision.
+We recognize that while life may never again be quite the same, you deserve the opportunity to have the best chance of healing and putting such injuries behind you.Facial Injuries Associated With Motorcycle Accidents

 Motorcyclists in general are more prone to suffering facial injuries than passenger vehicle occupants or truck drivers simply because they have limited protection between themselves and pavement, vehicles and debris.
 Even a helmet won’t shield a motorcyclist from possible facial lacerations or broken bones.